 #2: Royal Blue to Ocean Blue Ombre on Long Hair

 “Any hint of yellow in the hair will fade green once the blue is applied.
-So in order to create a beautiful fade-out, formulate several shades of blue (Pulp Riot with Brazilian Bond Builder) for dimension,” says Smith.
+So to create a beautiful fade-out, formulate several shades of blue (Pulp Riot with Brazilian Bond Builder) for dimension,” says Smith.

 #3: Melted Turquoise Blue Hair

 Melted turquoise blue hair will have people obsessed!
 The blue color combination gives off some serious mermaid vibes.
 The blues are melted to perfection, showcasing its beautiful luster and shine.